jlxip/ecdh/README.md

 - Simplifies a tiny bit my server
 - Might come in handy for someone who wants to have a look at the code

-Since the amount of code here is laughable (~150 js lines), this is public domain.
+Since the amount of code here is laughable, this is public domain.